MrMicrowaveOven/freeups/ReadMe.md

 # The Tower Idle Upgrade Simulator

 This is a simulator for the mobile game Tower Idle.
-I'll start with a brief introduction on the game and what upgrades are, and then explain the data this is building.
+I'll start with a brief introduction on the game and what upgrades are, and then explain the data that this is building.

 # The Game